jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

   <br>

   Our third requirement for a recursive function is that the on each recursive call the problem must be approaching the base case.
 If the problem isn't approaching the base case, we'll never reach it and the recursion will never end.
-Imagine the following incorrect implementation of factorial:
+Imagine the following incorrect Implementation of factorial: